 This one is crucial: book the next holiday!
 Having a new trip to look forward to is the best medicine – even if it’s still half a year ahead.

 Or just take off for a long weekend at some kite destination close by to soothe the pain.
-Research as long as you like (btw have you checked out my spot guides already or the Top 10 Kitesurf Spots PDF?).
+Research as long as you like (btw have you checked out my spot guides already or the post on the best kitesurf adventures?).
 Daydream about all the great destinations you could go to!
 And then, most importantly, book one of them!

 3. Groove yourself back into the holiday vibe – with the right tunes and soul food/drinks